Hazards Planning Center

 Shannon Burke

 As manager of APA's Hazards Planning Center, Shannon Burke oversees research projects within the center, works to secure future funding, and builds partnerships with organizations working to advance resiliency.
 Burke has more than 20 years of experience as a hazard mitigation consultant, FEMA specialist, and local government planner for several jurisdictions in Louisiana, including the City of New Orleans Mayor's Office and City Planning Commission.
-Burke's family was directly impacted by Hurricane Katrina in 2005, an experience that continues to motivate and guide her work in hazards planning.
+Burke's family was directly impacted by Hurricane Katrina in 2005, an experience that continues to motivate and guide her work in hazard planning.
 Because of Katrina, Burke has a particular interest in the power of planning to alleviate the impact of disasters on vulnerable and underserved populations.
 She has a Master of Science degree from the University of New Orleans College of Urban and Public Affairs and a Bachelor of Arts degree from Louisiana State University.
 She is also a board member of the National Hazards Mitigation Association.

 Research Topics in Disasters, Hazard Mitigation, and Resilience